galaxyproject/planemo/docs/commands/tool_factory.rst

 **Help**

-(Experimental) Launch Galaxy with the Tool Factory 2 available.
+(Experimental) Launch Galaxy with Tool Factory 2.

 For more information about the Galaxy Tool Factory see the publication Creating reusable tools from scripts: the Galaxy Tool Factory by Lazarus